The 2020 Israel Ride is postponed to 2021: scheduled for October 19 – 26, 2021.

-Additionally, we want to provide updates on what our beneficiaries are doing at this time.
+Please see updates below on what our beneficiaries are doing at this time.
 This year has brought much uncertainty, but one thing that’s certain is these two organizations have a crucial place in building a sustainable world, now, today, and in the future.
 We are especially proud of the support they are providing to those who are most impacted during times like these.
-Please see below for more information.

 The Arava Institute for Environmental Studies